 Please review the ILR Academic Policies.
 One important policy we would like to bring to your attention is that ILR students may not receive credit for acting as a Teaching or Research Assistant.
 This policy applies even if the class is not an ILR class or the faculty member is not part of the ILR faculty.

-Distribution requirements must be letter graded.
-The Undergraduate Program Committee has developed three lists to illustrate the course titles that meet each of the following requirements in: Cultural Perspectives, Science and Technology, and Western Intellectual Tradition.
-Students may request to have a course added to one of the lists.
+Distributionrequirements must be letter graded.
+The Undergraduate Program Committee has developed a list to illustrate the course titles that meet the following requirements in Science and Technology.
+Students may request to have a course added to this list.
 The request must include a full course description and syllabus which indicates the readings to be covered and can be submitted to the ILR Office of Student Services.

-ILR Electives-As part of the 40 credit requirement of ILR elective work, students must take one course for a letter grade from an approved list in each of the following three areas: International and Comparative, Labor History and Economic Policy.
+ILR Electives-As part of the 40 credit requirement of ILR elective work, students must take one course for a letter grade from an approved list in each of the following three areas: International and Comparative Labor, Labor History, and Quantitative Policy.